Dante-Broggi/swift-evolution/proposals/0220-function-convertable.md

 #warning("Insert examples here")
 ```

-Other examples where this feature would be usefull include the use of methods of the form `func _()` to create concice, and probably easily identifiable <!-- FIXME: word choice -->syntax for resolving `Result` and `Future`  into their values.
+Other examples where this feature would be usefull include the use of methods of the form `func _()` to create concice, and probably easily identifiable <!-- FIXME: word choice -->syntax for resolving `Result` , `Future` and similar types into their values.

 ```swift
 #warning("Insert examples here")